mxagar/open3d_guide/README.md

 #  P, PrtScn    : Take a screen capture.
 #  D            : Take a depth capture.
 #  O            : Take a capture of current rendering settings.
+# IMPORTANT: Press Q to exit the viewer; the notebook cell waits for that!
 o3d.visualization.draw_geometries([pcd],
                                   zoom=0.3412,
                                   front=[0.4257, -0.2125, -0.8795],